 In the new Open Seating feature, the Host phone downloads and is reconfigured with the Guest’s phone profile when the guest is associated with the host phone.
 For example, once the guest logs into a host, speed dial keys, busy lamp buttons, and shared call appearances are downloaded to the phone just like the guest was sitting at their primary phone (if applicable).

 - Alternate device

 When a Guest is associated with a Host, the host device is treated as an alternate device.
-The call originations from guest’s primary device are still allowed.
+Like a shared call appearance, when users associate with an open phone, their primary device will remain active for incoming calls and notifications.
+Calls originating from the user’s primary device are also allowed.
 The guest’s primary device is also alerted on incoming calls.

 - Reduces real estate overhead by allocating workspace efficiently

 - Reduce costs on handset expenses, both CAPEX and OPEX

 - Possibly reduce the amount of switching infrastructure on the LAN allocated for phones

 - Cuts down on IT, phone, furniture and other resources for permanent stations

 - Increases employee satisfaction and improves talent acquisition/retention when telecommuting is promoted by the business

 - Improve communications and employee satisfaction when traveling between offices